 Each employee who participated in the 2019 Retention Plan and remained continuously employed by the Company through the approval of Twirla was to be paid a lump-sum cash payment in an amount determined for each eligible employee by the Compensation Committee at the time of the adoption of the 2019 Retention Plan.
 If an eligible employee terminated employment prior to the approval for any reason, no such retention payment was payable to the eligible employee.
-With the approval of Twirla in February, the cash portion of the 2019 Retention Plan in the amount of approximately \$0.3 million was expensed and paid to each eligible employee in February 2020.
+With the approval of Twirla in February, the cash portion of the 2019 Retention Plan in the amount of approximately \$0.3 million was expensed and paid to eligible employees in February 2020.

 All employees (with the exception of the Chairman and Chief Executive Officer) who were employed by the Company as of July 3, 2019 were also granted a stock option to purchase the number of shares of common stock as approved by the Compensation Committee, with a per share exercise price of \$1.48, representing the closing price of the Company's common stock as reported by Nasdaq on the date of grant.
-Each option will vest in two equal 50% installments on the following dates (i) July 3, 2020 and (ii) December 31, 2020.
+For each option, 50% of the option vested on July 3, 2020 and the remaining 50% will vest on December 31, 2020.

-In addition, the vesting schedule for the stock options granted in January 2019 was amended for all employees (with the exception of the Chairman and Chief Executive Officer) holding such options who were employed on July 3, 2019 as follows: 50% of the option will vest on January 29, 2020, 25% on June 30, 2020 and the remaining 25% on December 31, 2020.
+In addition, the vesting schedule for the stock options granted in January 2019 was amended for all employees (with the exception of the Chairman and Chief Executive Officer) holding such options who were employed on July 3, 2019 as follows: 50% of the option vested on January 29, 2020, 25% vested on June 30, 2020 and the remaining 25% will vest on December 31, 2020.

-11. Commitments and Contingencies
+13. Commitments and Contingencies